1. Methane Bubbles

-1. Blow some bubbles by blowing into a wand and watch the bubbles float down to the ground.
+1. Hand out some small bubble solution containers.
+Have several students blow some bubbles by blowing into a wand and watch the bubbles float down to the ground.

 2. Methane gas is commonly used as fuel for heating homes and for cooking.
-The molecular formula for methane is CH4 and has a relative mass of 16.
 Will methane gas bubbles rise or fall?
 Blow some methane bubbles to see what happens.
 Clean funnel with water if bubbles pop too easily.

-Use a torch with a candle to light the methane bubbles.
+Use a torch, a metal rod with a candle hooked to the end, to light the methane bubbles.
 Use a big candle to light the small candle (using the big candle is easier than matches to re-light the candle).

 SAFETY: Students must hold the torch up above the funnel but not too close to the person making the bubbles and not too close to the funnel.
 If the funnel accidentally catches fire there is no danger.
 Simply hold the funnel away from you and away from the students and turn off the gas.